Mayank-2808/Assistive-Technology-Keyboard/README.md

 # SFU CMPT 340 Project Template -- Replace with project title

-Members: Gurman Chauhan, Sean Yoon, Jessy Chahal, Alfonso Ocampo
+Members: Gurman Chauhan, Sean Yoon, Jessy Chahal, Alfonso Ocampo, Mayank Mayank

 This repository is a template for your CMPT 340 course project.
 Replace the title with your project title, and **add a snappy acronym that people remember (mnemonic)**.